ICELAND IN AUGUST 2023

 Reykjavik is one of the best locations in Europe to see whales - and Iceland is the home of 8-10 million puffins each year!

-1. The Best Puffin tour in Iceland: Everyone wants to see the incredibly beautiful Atlantic puffin.
+1. Best Puffin Tour in Iceland: Everyone wants to see the incredibly beautiful Atlantic puffin.
 This tour gets you closer to the puffins than any other tour in Iceland!

 2. Whale Watching from Reykjavik: Sail out at one of the best locations in Europe for breathtaking views, whales, dolphins and birdlife.
 Departing from the heart of Reykjavik!